yaseen157/ADRpy/README.md

 ADRpy, and uses the optional flag `-y` to answer "yes" automatically to any prompt asking the user if they want to uninstall.

-> 💡 **Note:** It's not uncommon for Python users to make use of "virtual
+> 📝 **Note:** It's not uncommon for Python users to make use of "virtual
 > environments."
-These behave like isolated installs of Python so for scientific
+These behave like isolated installations of Python, so for scientific
-> or development purposes, you can be sure your code depends on exactly the
+> or development purposes you can be sure your code depends on exactly the
 > files and libraries you want it to.
 Make sure you're in the correct
 > environment when you're uninstalling, or nothing will happen.
 You can tell
 > which environment has ADRpy in because you can type in the terminal: